cyclestreets/cyclescape/README.md

 # Cycle Campaigning Toolkit

-The toolkit will be a dedicated website, free of charge to use.
+This toolkit is a Ruby on Rails web application created to facilitate cycle campaigning.

+The software has been developed to power the [Cyclescape](http://www.cyclescape.org) campaigning website, and you can help improve it or take the software and customise it for your own needs.

-It will be split into two main sections:
+It is split into two main sections:

 * Reporting a problem: a section open to anyone
 * Managing and solving problems: for campaigners and groups